soundanalogous/Breakout/README.md

 See the detailed [Getting Started guide](http://breakoutjs.com/getting-started/) or the quickstart guide below.

+#### Wire up your board for the hello world example

+Wire up a button, led and potentiometer to your I/O board as illustrated on page 3 in [Breakout/examples/schematics.pdf](http://breakoutjs.com/examples/schematics.pdf).

+#### Install required Arduino libraries

-The first step is to install [ConfigurableFirmata](https://github.com/firmata/ConfigurableFirmata).
-You can get it from the Arduino Library manager if you are using Arduino version 1.6.4 or higher.
-In the Arduino IDE, go to `Sketch > Include Library > Manage Libraries` then search for "ConfigurableFirmata" and click `Install` after tapping on the ConfigurableFirmata item in the filtered results.
+1. Install [ConfigurableFirmata](https://github.com/firmata/ConfigurableFirmata) to your Arduino sketchbook library.
+The easiest way to get it if you are using Arduino 1.6.4 or higher is using the Arduino Library Manager.
+In the Arduino IDE, go to `Sketch > Include Library > Manage Libraries` then search for "ConfigurableFirmata" and click Install after tapping on the ConfigurableFirmata item in the filtered results.
+Otherwise, following the instructions in the ConfigurableFirmata readme.

-Once you have ConfigurableFirmata installed, follow these steps to get started:

-1. After downloading or cloning Breakout, navigate to `Breakout/firmware/BreakoutFirmata/` and open BreakoutFirmata.ino in the Arduino IDE (version 1.0 or higher is required, version 1.6.4 or higher is recommended).
+2. Download or clone [Breakout.js](https://github.com/soundanalogous/Breakout) and navigate to `Breakout/firmata/BreakoutFirmata` and open `BreakoutFirmata.ino` in the Arduino IDE.
+Compile and upload the sketch to your board.
-2. Compile *BreakoutFirmata* for your board and upload.
-3. Wire up a button, led and potentiometer to your I/O board as illustrated on page 3 in [Breakout/examples/schematics.pdf](http://breakoutjs.com/examples/schematics.pdf).

-The next step is to run the Breakout Server application:
+#### Run the Breakout Server application:

 1. Make sure your I/O board is attached and the *BreakoutFirmata* sketch is uploaded.
 2. You'll find **Breakout Server** for your platform (mac, win or linux) in `Breakout/server/`.
 Unzip and open the folder for your platform and launch the application. **Mac OS X users** may need to [temporarily disable Gatekeeper](https://answers.uchicago.edu/page.php?id=25481) to launch the app for the first time.
 Note: Linux users may need to run ```sudo apt-get install librxtx-java``` or manually install the librxtxSerial.so driver before launching the BreakoutServer.jar application.
 3. Select the serial port for your board from the drop-down if it is not the current port displayed.
 4. If your firewall is enabled, make sure port 8887 is open (or enter a new port that is open).
 5. Click the Connect button.
 You should see the message "Server running on: [your server name]: 8887/" followed by "Connected to IOBoard on: [serial port name]".
-6. Open [http://localhost:8887/examples/index.html](http://localhost:8887/examples/index.html) in your favorite browser and try the Getting Started examples.
-Note that if you changed the network port in step 4, you will need to update the 2nd parameter of the IOBoard constructor to the new port number.
+6. Open [http://localhost:8887/examples/hello_world.html](http://localhost:8887/examples/hello_world.html) in your favorite browser.
+7. Open [http://localhost:8887/examples/index.html](http://localhost:8887/examples/index.html) and try some of the other examples (unplug your board before wiring up other examples).

+**Schematics for the examples can be found here:** http://breakoutjs.com/examples/schematics.pdf

 **Note OS X users:** If you are running Mavericks or later, you will need to disable the App Nap feature for Breakout Server.
 Right-click on the Breakout Server icon then select Get Info.
 Check the `Prevent App Nap` box under the General section in the info panel.
 If you don't disable it, the connection will be dropped a few seconds after the window goes out of focus.

-You can also interact with the examples on your smartphone or tablet as long as your mobile browser supports websockets (Safari, Chrome for Android, Firefox Mobile).
+You can also interact with the examples on your smartphone or tablet as long as your mobile browser supports websockets.
 Instead of `localhost:8887/examples/` enter the IP address or hostname of the computer running Breakout Server (`192.168.2.1:8887/examples/` or `yourhostname.local:8887/examples/`).
 Also make sure your mobile device is connected to the same wi-fi network as the computer running the Breakout Server application.

 For more information on using Breakout Server including enabling multiple client connections, changing the webserver root directory, enabling auto start mode, or using Breakout with mobile devices, see [Using Breakout Server](http://breakoutjs.com/using-breakout-server/).

-As an alternative to the Breakout Server application, a node.js-based server is also included.
-See the [Using the node.js server](https://github.com/soundanalogous/Breakout/wiki/Using-the-node.js-server) for details.
+As an alternative to the Breakout Server application, a node.js-based server is also available.
+See [breakout-server](https://github.com/soundanalogous/breakout-server) for details.

 Requirements
 ---

-Breakout is only supported for Arduino 1.0 and higher [Download Arduino](http://arduino.cc/en/Main/Software).
+Breakout is supported for Arduino 1.0 and higher [Download Arduino](http://arduino.cc/en/Main/Software).

 You will need one of the following I/O boards: